 Because they are used to process similar applications — albeit with dramatically different results — Microfluidizer® processors are often associated with conventional homogenizers.
 In reality, the Microfluidizer® technology platform (highlighted by the fixed-geometry Interaction Chamber™) generates a uniform shear field for particle size reduction and robust cell disruption, with repeatable and scalable results, that is not possible with even the most effective homogenizers.

-Microfluidizer® processors generate unrivaled shear that is orders of magnitude higher than homogenizers
+Microfluidizer® processors generate unrivaled shear that is orders of magnitude higher than homogenizers.

 Another key advantage of the Microfluidizer® processor is its ability to produce more uniform output vs. a homogenizer, as demonstrated in the liposome processing results.